How To Kick Somebody Off your Amazon Prime Account

 Additional Security Measures to Take

-The more likely reason for someone accessing your account without your permission is to make purchases on your dime.
+If the person who is accessing your account is someone who you do not know: it’s likely because they’re trying to make purchases using your payment information.
 It’s imperative that you do a bit of due diligence and scour your account for recent purchases that you did not make.

 You can head over to the Your Orders page from the “Account & Lists” drop-down.
 All of your recent orders will be on display stemming back over 6 months by default.